a1asdair/NPODataSeminars/README.md

 The virtual seminars can be viewed live through YouTube.
 Questions for the presenters can be submitted as YouTube comments.
 No log-in is required to view the seminar but you will need a Google Account to leave comments.
 A recording of the seminar will be available on YouTube after the event.

-The Nonprofit Data Virtual Seminar Series is coordinated by Professor Alasdair Rutherford at the University of Stirling.